If you want to slim down or shape up, AdvoCare could be the MLM for you.

 AdvoCare aims to change your life, whether by supplying you with products for a healthier body or by helping you build a business with a healthy income.

 Charles Ragus, who had a brief career in the NFL in the 1960s, founded in the company in 1993.
 He passed away in 2001, but several of his family members still serve on the board.
-The name of the company comes from Ragus’ desire to be an advocate who cared and run a company that gave back to the community.
+The name of the company comes from Ragus’ desire to be an advocate who truly cares, running a company that gives back to the community.

 AdvoCare’s ability to remain stable and profitable throughout much of its history indicates that they won’t be falling off anytime soon.

 1. What does AdvoCare sell?
 AdvoCare sells dietary supplements, including meal replacements, protein recovery, muscle growth, fat loss, fiber, and vitamins and minerals.

 2. What are AdvoCare’s most popular products?
 Their products are designed to help customers become champions, so they focus on slimming down and shaping up.
 AdvoCare One/8® is probably their most popular product.
 It’s a 3-part system that helps you develop lifelong healthy habits.
 Choose their “slim down” option, and you’ll get a fresh approach to weight loss.
 Choose their “shape up” option, and you get products designed for better workouts and faster recovery.

 3. How much does it cost to join AdvoCare?
 You’ll need to buy their Distributor Kit ($59), which includes a Welcome Guide, branded AdvoCare blender bottle, samples of some of their products, distributor information, and sales tools.
 Be aware, there’s an annual renewal fee of $50, as well.
 AdvoCare does offer a 100% buy-back of products to any Distributor who decides the business isn’t for them.